 Flutter is one of the most dynamically developed products for programmers today.
 That’s mainly because of the huge community Google managed to gather in a very short period of time.

 According to Github’s State Of The Octoverse 2019, Flutter occupied the third place when it comes to the number of contributors.
 Thirteen thousand of contributors is a lot!

 Of course, it doesn’t tell much about Flutter’s quality.
 But it’s definitely a signal that the community wants to participate in developing it.
 What’s most important, it seems that a lot of developers are willing to use Flutter which I think is a crucial factor for the success of open source projects.
 Moreover, there are more and more Flutter app development companies on the market.

 Many people try their hand at Flutter, and plenty of them are beginners who want to launch a career in IT.
 That’s why you can find so much content about how to write simple Flutter applications.
 The learning curve of the technology isn’t that steep since it can serve as a cross-platform solution.
-Read more about the pros and cons of Flutter.

 Why we decided to write some more about Flutter

 But if there’s so much content about Flutter on the web, why do we even write about it?

 Firstly, because it’s worth to check new things, give them a try, analyze their pros and cons, and draw conclusions for our projects.
 We’d like to do the same with Flutter.

 Secondly, we believe that a lot of content about Flutter lacks depth in its approach to the topic.
 We can only find simple code samples with a single feature that doesn’t even reveal anything about what exactly this mysterious widget is (and not everything in Flutter is actually a widget).